tin-z/tin-z.github.io/_posts/2022-10-07-coccinelle.markdown

 <br />

-**Final coccinelle tips**
+**Final tips for working with Coccinelle:**

- - Start simple, with a semantic patch matching common cases.
+ - Start with simple semantic patches that match common cases.
- - Incremental development, restrict semantic patch to reduce results, and so FP cases
+ - Develop incrementally by restricting the semantic patch to reduce false positives.
- - Instead of doing a single complex rule, split it on multiple ones to have better results and scripts
+ - Instead of creating a single complex rule, split it into multiple rules to improve accuracy and scripting.

+By following these tips, you can improve the effectiveness and efficiency of your Coccinelle analyses.

 ---